ARM-software/psa-api/doc/crypto/api/ops/pake.rst

     :definition: ((psa_pake_primitive_type_t)0x02)

     .. summary::
-        The PAKE primitive type indicating the use of Diffie-Hellman groups.
+        The PAKE primitive type indicating the use of a finite field Diffie-Hellman group.

         .. versionadded:: 1.1

-    The values of the ``family`` and ``bits`` components of the PAKE primitive identify a specific Diffie-Hellman group, using the same mapping that is used for Diffie-Hellman keys.
+    The values of the ``family`` and ``bits`` components of the PAKE primitive identify a specific finite field Diffie-Hellman group, using the same mapping that is used for finite field Diffie-Hellman keys.
     See the definition of ``psa_dh_family_t``.
     Here ``family`` and ``bits`` refer to the values used to construct the PAKE primitive using `PSA_PAKE_PRIMITIVE()`.

     Input and output during the operation can involve group elements and scalar values:

-    *   The format for group elements is the same as that for public keys in the specific Diffie-Hellman group.
+    *   The format for group elements is the same as that for public keys in the specific finite field Diffie-Hellman group.
         See *Key format* within the definition of `PSA_KEY_TYPE_DH_PUBLIC_KEY()`.
-    *   The format for scalars is the same as that for private keys in the specific Diffie-Hellman group.
+    *   The format for scalars is the same as that for private keys in the specific finite field Diffie-Hellman group.
         See *Key format* within the definition of `PSA_KEY_TYPE_DH_PUBLIC_KEY()`.